richardjohns/lotterysol/README.md

 # lotterysol

-Lottery Dapp built using solidity &amp; node.js, and deployed to Rinkby test network.
+Ethereum Lottery Dapp built using solidity &amp; node.js, and deployed to Rinkby test network.

 The contract accepts entry fees of over 0.01 ether, and allows the manager to have the contract pick a psuedo-random winner who receives all proceeds.